dietrichDB/lab_demunt_thursday/MLAG/README.md

+1. Build your Containerlab Topology File first! (use the 3CLAB as an example but you need to modify it!!!)

-Basic interface IP and VLAN config
+2. Basic interface IP and VLAN config

 MLAG using peer link and keepalive